brown-dash/Dash-Documentation/markdown/getting-started.md

 ### Editing links

 Once a link is created, a blue dot will appear in the document's bottom left corner.
 The number represents the number of links on the document.
 Clicking on the dot displays all links in a list; hovering over each list item shows a preview of the document it links to.
-Clicking the pencil icon to the left will open up the properties pan on the right, where you can edit the link.
+Clicking the pencil icon to the left will open up the properties pane on the right, where you can edit the link.

 ![](../assets/gifs/gettingstarted/dash-edit-link.gif){:.img}

+In the link editing section of the properties pane, you can add a link relationship and description, toggle the display of the link line, control the link following animation behavior, and more.

 <!-- The link editing options are as follows: